 Custom hats have traditionally been popular in male dominant market segments.
 However, for some events—charity walks, golf outings, and other outdoor activities—they can be winners with both men and women.

 A typical promotional baseball hat is constructed of several pieces:

-- Crown.
-Top portion of hat that fits close to the head.
-It is usually shaped from sewing together six triangular panel pieces.
-Some hats have less panels, with the front panel being without a seam to accommodate imprinting processes.
+- Crown: Top portion of hat that fits close to the head.
+It is usually shaped by sewing together six triangular panel pieces.
+Some hats have fewer panels, with the front panel being without a seam to accommodate imprinting processes.
 The crown can be structured or unstructured.
 Structured styles feature stiffening materials in the front to make the crown stand up and sit higher on the wearer's head.
 Unstructured styles have no stiffening and a lower profile when worn.
 Styles also vary on crown height with shorter measurements fitting closer to the head.

 Styles of Custom Hats

 While traditional custom baseball caps are probably the most popular option, other styles have emerged on the scene, too.

 The following are the most commonly available embroidered hat styles in today's promotional markets.

 Just like those worn by baseball players and golfers everywhere.

 - Fits close to the head with a firm visor in the front to protect the wearer's face from sun exposure.

 - The crown (fitted top portion) of hat can either be structured (with a stiff fabric back in the front of the crown to make it stand up) or unstructured (entire top is soft fabric).